 2nd place – Joe Cornish

 Joe Cornish is living in Great Britain and his main subjects are the Scottish landscapes and the British coastlines.
-He uses very clean compositions and a perfect timing for the best light.
+He uses very clean compositions and perfect timing for the best light.
 Although his images were probably not shot in the most spectacular places of this world they are perfectly executed and extremely beautiful.
 Until 2008 he used large format film cameras, now he is using medium format digital backs, like Phase One.
 He very often uses graduated neutral density filters for his images.

 His website is: http://www.joecornishgallery.co.uk/